themartiancompany/ruby-ur/README.md

 ### rebuild all packages

-The final step in upgrading to a new major version of Ruby is the comprehensive rebuild of all existing packages that depend on Ruby, in their appropriate sequential order.
+The final step in upgrading to a new language version of Ruby is the comprehensive rebuild of all existing packages that depend on Ruby, in their appropriate sequential order.
 This step is critical to ensure that all applications and libraries are compatible with the new Ruby version.
 This rebuild must be